 Crises are amazing times for evolution, in fact it generally takes crisis to get evolution happening!
 If everything is sailing smoothly, why change right?

-For a lot of people in Australia it has been a gruelling summer, heavily impacted by widespread fire – which will have ongoing effects lasting many years if not decades and generations.
+For a lot of people in Australia 2019/20 was a gruelling summer, heavily impacted by widespread fire – which will have ongoing effects lasting many years if not decades and generations.
 And now?
 The entire world is faced with a new way of thinking about how we go about life because our systems are not built to cope with an emerging, highly contagious disease.

 This statement – about crisis and evolution – of course assumes we have the privilege to upfuck our lives and do something different without dying of it.
 A lot of people are left behind, being unable to escape to their splendid isolation in a lavish home office and orders of whateveritisyoufeellike online.
 Personally, we’re basically unaffected socially – having already been nomadic, isolated, and working plus schooling from home in a remote rural town for a while now.
 So despite financial hardship, we’re relatively OK.